1. What is the RSAF?

 9. My agency doesn’t have a Federal Identification Number (FIN); can I still apply for a grant?

 You will not be able to apply for a grant through your agency if you have not been designated a non-profit agency with a valid FIN.
-However, some applicants have applied for the RSAF grant through their local county or city government, regional EMS Council, or a local non-profit agency.
-It is the responsibility of the grantee to form their own partnerships/relationships with other entities when applying for grants and reimbursements.

 10. If I don’t have a computer, can I apply manually for a grant?

-Effective for the September 17, 2007 deadline and beyond, only online grant submissions will be accepted.
+Only applications submitted through E-GIFT will be accepted.
 If you do not have access to a computer, the OEMS suggest you work with your local government or EMS Regional Council to apply for the RSAF grant funds.

 11. Can I submit other information/documentation other than what is on the OEMS grant application?